sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 **I clicked a link in a browser**

 Velja is not able to handle links clicked inside a browser.
 However, Velja comes with a Safari extension which you can enable in the Safari settings.
 You can then click the toolbar icon to open the current page with Velja or right-click a link to open it with Velja.
-There is also a [Chrome extension](https://chrome.google.com/webstore/detail/velja/gpipdgcamiclkcomcnogmlfpalggmcmk) which also works in Edge, Brave, and other Chromium-based browsers.
-(Firefox support is planned, but will take a while)
+There are also [extensions for other browsers](#browser-extensions).

 If you use a browser where Velja does not have a browser extension, you could also right-click the link and use the share extension \* or copy the link and then click “Open URL from Clipboard” in the Velja menu.